 Admission Requirements

-Admission requirements are the most crucial aspect to consider.
-Knowing these will ensure you have enough time to tick all the boxes and do your best to fulfill all requirements.
-Required documents to submit include a completed application, application fee, two essays, course and grade information, letter of recommendation, and English language proficiency test scores.
+Admission requirements are among the most important factors to consider.
+Knowing these will help you prepare on time and do your best to fulfill all requirements.
+For first-year applicants, required materials include a completed application, an application fee or eligible fee waiver, two essays, course and grade information, one letter of recommendation, and English language proficiency test scores for applicants educated in non-English-speaking countries unless exempt.
+Applicants should also check the official admissions page for current deadlines and any country-specific document requirements.

 Tuition Fees